Author: Emily Swartz, 2010 Edited By: Candace Summers, 2010

 When the 370th returned to Chicago on February 17, 1919 they went to the Coliseum where some citizens of Chicago had arranged a reception for the regiment.
 After the reception, members of the 370th then paraded through the “Loop” district of Chicago before returning to Camp Grant near Rockford, IL where they began the demobilization process of the regiment.

 After mustering out of service, Stearles and other members of the “Old Eighth IL” returned to Bloomington by way of Peoria.
 On February 27, 1919 the citizens of Bloomington (both black and white) held a public reception and organized a day of festivities to honor the “Black Devils.”
 The day’s celebrations began with a reception at the train station followed by a banquet at Wayman A.M.E. church and then a parade.
 The day’s activities concluded that evening with a large reception at the Bloomington Coliseum.
 The Coliseum was filled to capacity.
 Mayor E.E.
 Jones gave an opening address welcoming the brave soldiers home.
-The Honorable Adelbert Roberts, African American Senator from Chicago, also gave a moving speech about the courage and valor of the men of the 370th.
+The Honorable Adelbert Roberts, an African-American state representative from Chicago (who in 1924 he became the first black state senator in Illinois), also gave a moving speech about the courage and valor of the men of the 370th.
 He stated that he was glad to see the “best white people join the best black people of the city in a welcome for those ‘Black Devils.’”
 In addition, he hoped that the part these men “played in the War would help put an end” to the violence and discrimination towards African Americans, especially in Illinois.
 Following the speeches the seats were cleared for an evening filled with dancing to honor the men.

 Despite this warm welcome home to Bloomington and their distinguished service to the U.S. and the world, these soldiers were still discriminated against and their service was belittled by the American military.
 They were even barred from joining “white” veteran organizations such as the American Legion.
 Because of this, Stearles and other African American veterans formed their own “black” American Legion post, the Redd-Williams Post #163.
 Named after two of their fallen comrades during WWI, John Redd and Gus Williams, the Redd-Williams post of the American Legion was founded in about 1922 by twenty African-American men (including Stearles) who had served during WWI, most of whom were members of the 370th regiment.
 Willis served as assistant Sergeant at Arms in the post as well as Sergeant at Arms in McLean County, Sergeant at Arms for their district and division, and even Asst.
 State Sergeant at Arms.
 He was not only well respected in the Legion locally, but state wide and nationally as well.
 Another member of the local African American community, Oscar Waddell(who was a mentee of Stearles) called Stearles “Mr. Legionnaire” because of how active he was in the organization.
 Willis came from a very patriotic family.
 This is clear not only because of his military service but also because of his lifelong patriotism.
 Aside from being a very active and lifelong member of the American Legion, friends recalled his show of American pride in the community in general.
 Waddell recalled that during Labor Day picnics at the Skinner family’s home on Livingston Street, Stearles would take down the American flag at 5p.m, drape it across him and tell Waddell and other children that “there had never been a black man that was a traitor to the American flag.”
 He then proudly walked with the flag draped around him.